RegioHelden/django-kafka/README.md

 ```
 This will update version major/minor/patch version respectively and add a tag for release.

-- Push including new tag to publish the release to pypi.
+- Once the changes are approved and merged, push the tag to publish the release to pypi.
 ```bash
 git push origin tag <tag_name>
 ```